 Our net cash flow from operating activities and distributions of capital from unconsolidated entities for the three months ended March 31, 2013 totaled \$749.2 million.
 In addition, we had net repayments from our debt financing and repayment activities of \$473.3 million in 2013.
 These activities are further discussed below under "Financing and Debt."
-During the first three months of 2013, we or the Operating Partnership also:
+During the first three months of 2013, we also:

-paid stockholder dividends and unitholder distributions totaling \$416.3 million,

-- paid preferred stock dividends and preferred unit distributions totaling \$1.3 million, - funded consolidated capital expenditures of \$199.9 million (includes development and other costs of \$29.2 million, renovation and expansion costs of \$108.4 million, and tenant costs and other operational capital expenditures of \$62.3 million), and - funded investments in unconsolidated entities of \$15.7 million and loans to related parties of \$18.4 million.
+- paid unitholder distributions totaling \$416.3 million and paid preferred unit distributions totaling \$1.3 million, - funded consolidated capital expenditures of \$199.9 million (includes development and other costs of \$29.2 million, renovation and expansion costs of \$108.4 million, and tenant costs and other operational capital expenditures of \$62.3 million), and - funded investments in unconsolidated entities of \$15.7 million and loans to related parties of \$18.4 million.

-In general, we anticipate that cash generated from operations will be sufficient to meet operating expenses, monthly debt service, recurring capital expenditures, and dividends to stockholders necessary to maintain our REIT qualification on a long-term basis.
+In general, we anticipate that cash generated from operations will be sufficient to meet operating expenses, monthly debt service, recurring capital expenditures, and distributions to partners necessary to maintain Simon Property's REIT qualification on a long-term basis.
 In addition, we expect to be able to generate or obtain capital for nonrecurring capital expenditures, such as acquisitions, major building renovations and expansions, as well as for scheduled principal maturities on outstanding indebtedness, from: